sumankalia/brightdata-mcp/README.md

 ### Timeouts when using certain tools

 Some tools can involve reading web data, and the amount of time needed to load the page can vary by quite a lot in extreme circumstances.
-To ensure that your agent will be able to conume the data, set a high enough timeout in your agent settings.
+To ensure that your agent will be able to consume the data, set a high enough timeout in your agent settings.
 A value of `180s` should be enough for 99% of requests, but some sites load slower than others, so tune this to your needs.